loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 Before you've written a single line of template code, you've already written a lot of boilerplate to satisfy the framework.
 It doesn't help that Publish's documentation is rudimentary.
 The README covers the basics, but once you need anything beyond the happy path, you're reading source code.
 And Publish is effectively unmaintained at this point: pull requests sit unreviewed for years, bug reports aren't welcome, and the last meaningful update was a long time ago.

 **Saga** is also a Swift package, but it has a companion CLI you can install via Homebrew or Mint.
 Run `saga init mysite` and you get a complete project with articles, tags, templates, and a stylesheet, ready to build and serve.
-Under the hood you write a `run.swift` with the pipeline and add template functions for the pages you want.
+Under the hood you write a `main.swift` with the pipeline and add template functions for the pages you want.
 No required protocols to satisfy, no boilerplate to set up.
 The trade-off is that Saga is a much smaller project: you won't find a large community or ecosystem around it.

 ## Step 1: Simple markdown pages